-The little we know of Socrates was chronicled by his followers, primarily Aristophanes, Plato, and Xenophon.
+The little we know of Socrates was chronicled by other Athenians, primarily Aristophanes, Xenophon, and—most importantly—Plato.
 Born in Athens in 469 or 470 BC, Socrates was uneducated and came from a humble background.
-Yet, he was eager to learn—around 450 BC, when he was a young man, he sought to meet visiting philosophers, including Parmenides and Zeno of Elea.
+But he was eager to learn: At around 450 BC, when he was a young man, he sought to meet visiting philosophers, including Parmenides and Zeno of Elea.
+(Because of Socrates’ immense influence, we now consider these thinkers as being among the ‘pre-Socratic’ philosophers!)
 Some sources state that Socrates was a mason before becoming a philosopher and teacher.
-In any case, he became a celebrated soldier, fighting in the Peloponnesian War (431-404 BC).
+In any case, he became a celebrated soldier, fighting for Athens against Sparta in the Peloponnesian War, which raged between 431 and 404 BC.
 In 406 BC, he may have also belonged to the boule, part of the citizen government of Athens.

 Student: This is so boring.
-I can't stand school.
+School is pointless.

 Socrates: Oh?
 Then why do you go?

 Socrates: Why do you think your parents do that?

 Student: I don’t see why it would be.
 I’d rather just play.

 Socrates: What kind of games do you like to play?

 Student: My friends and I play basketball!